-Further, the Federal Reserve Board of Governors, Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency jointly stated that, given the risks of using an index that has, or will be discontinued, the agencies believe that "entering into new contracts that use USD LIBOR as a reference rate after December 31, 2021, would create safety and soundness risks and will examine bank practices accordingly."
-Accordingly, any institution that is jointly regulated by the Department and a federal agency that adopts the position outlined in the joint statement should already be using a new benchmark as of January 1, 2022, or risk being found to be operating in an unsafe and unsound manner.
+Further, the Federal Reserve Board of Governors, Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency jointly stated that, given the risks of using an index that has, or will be discontinued, the agencies believe that "entering into new contracts that use USD LIBOR as a reference rate after December 31, 2021, would cre-ate safety and soundness risks and will examine bank practices accordingly."
+Accordingly, any institution that is jointly regulated by the Department and a federal agency that adopts the position outlined in the joint statement should already be using a new benchmark as of January 1, 2022 enrich beite found to be constrained on source durate the procession.

+2022, or risk being found to be operating in an unsafe and unsound manner.
 The emergency adoption of this regulation is necessary to authorize the use of other benchmark indices and to enable institutions to use the Secured Overnight Financing Rate as a replacement benchmark rate.